Humiditii/enterscale-asses/README.md

   }
 ```

+## Technologies
+* TypeScript => JavaScript
+* NestJs (NestJs uses ExpressJs as the core server Framework)
+* Bull & Redis (The combination of these handles the queue)
+* Mongodb & Mongoose (Data persistence and querying)

+## Note
+The application efficiently inserts data to the db seamlessly by creating a readable buffer without delaying the server response.
+Bull queue add job to both sms group and excute the job immediately by running another process that does not affect the application worker.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).